 166. Malicious disclosure of false allegation of misconduct

-A person who maliciously discloses that an allegation of misconduct has been or is or may be about to be made to the Commission, knowing the allegation to be false in a material particular, commits an offence.
+A person who maliciously discloses that an allegation of misconduct has been or is or may be about to be made to the Commission or the Public Sector Commissioner, knowing the allegation to be false in a material particular, commits an offence.

 Penalty: Imprisonment for 3 years and a fine of $60 000.

 [Section 166 inserted by No. 78 of 2003 s.
-22.]
+22; amended by No. 35 of 2014 s.
+24.]

 167. Disclosure contrary to notation under s.
 99